 Inbound links, or links from other websites and blogs pointing to your blog content, can indicate how authoritative your blog is.
 If someone thought your blog content was worth linking to within their own content, it's a good indicator that content is an authoritative resource on the subject.
 Inbound links can also show you how effectively your blog is contributing to your website's overall SEO, since inbound links are one of the most powerful factors impacting search engine optimization .
 They can even help you generate blog traffic from the referring website and expose you to brand new audiences.
 Individual inbound links will also help you identify some of your blog's top content that you might consider using as fodder in social media updates, new blog posts, or ebooks.

-What other valuable insights can you gather from your
+What other valuable insights can you gather from your blog analytics ?

 Image Credit: OakleyOriginals